5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 The Remarkable Black House: Baan Dam

-The centrepiece of Baan Dam is a large wooden structure that resembles a temple, but the interior tells a different story, filled as it is with fascinating and sometimes disturbing objects such as snake skins, buffalo horns, and crocodile skins.
+The centerpiece of Baan Dam is a large wooden structure that resembles a temple, but the interior tells a different story, filled as it is with fascinating and sometimes disturbing objects such as snake skins, buffalo horns, and crocodile skins.

 Exploring the vast array of structures across the grounds, you’ll discover a collection that spans decades and cultures, including antiques and sculptures from Thailand, Indonesia, Africa, and beyond.